dhanielo/light-linux/README.md

 ## Light Linux
-- (on development only web admin interface for now)
+- (In development only web admin interface for now)

 This is a Lightweight Linux based on ARM platform.
 Focused in display web pages without browser and X Server.
 ### Install